microsoft/vscode-cpptools/README.md

 # vscode-cpptools

-This is the official repository for the [Microsoft C/C++ extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
+This is the official repository for the [Microsoft C/C++ extension for VS Code] (https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

 The `vscode-cpptools` repository is where we do development and there are many ways you can support the extension, for example: